 Can access the most highly coveted and hard-to-reach demographic on the planet.
 Companies that target Gen Z consumers, innovative brands, emerging media, technology companies, and gaming executives can have an opportunity to engage with the collegiate esports community and communicate their interests.

 High School Esports Enthusiasts

-can hear about recent developments in high school competitive esports programs and curriculum from the companies that are driving the growth of these initiatives.
+Can hear about recent developments in high school competitive esports programs and curricula from the companies that are driving the growth of these initiatives.

 Looking to connect and understand the core audience fueling the explosive sector of the video gaming industry.